-Yes, is the answer until you see otherwise.
+Yes is the answer until you see otherwise.
 One witness does not mean they are wrong, and the same would apply for an asset that has only been seen by one adapter.
-We need to determine if they are wrong and have a healthy degree of scepticism, but until proven otherwise, they are believed.
+We need to determine if they are wrong and have a healthy degree of skepticism, but until proven otherwise, they are believed.

 What do you do if you prove that the information for example from a particular source which states the device is a Windows Machines, but in fact it is a printer?

-Tagging, custom data can all be used here so we can even start to filter these out from our queries and obtain a greater source of truth.
+Tagging and custom data can be used here so we can start to filter these out from our queries and obtain a greater source of truth.
 This possibly could even be automated with the Enforcement Center module add-on.

 By following this methodology to arrive at the source of truth, it is a win win.
 I understand my assets better and I improve general security by highlighting assets that do not have the correct security configuration as defined by my organization.
 I can achieve the source of truth for all my Windows OS devices and then focus on the Carbon Black agent coverage.